NetApp/FSx-ONTAP-samples-scripts/Management-Utilities/auto_set_fsxn_auto_grow/README.md

 - minShrinkSizePercentage - The minimum size the volume can auto shrink to, expressed in terms of a percentage of the initial volume size.
 - maxWaitTime - The maximum time, in seconds, the script will wait for the volume to be created before it will give up and exit.

-**NOTE:** Do not delete the variables or set them to None or empty strings, as the script will not run properly if done so.
+:warning: **NOTE:** Do not delete the variables or set them to None or empty strings, as the script will not run properly if done so.

 Once you have updated the program, click on the "Deploy" button.